 The Cyprus Institute is nurturing a vibrant cross-disciplinary innovation ecosystem, where a growing number of innovative ventures and commercialised services are co-designed with potential users and partners.
-An investment vehicle under the name CREF-L, has been created by the CREF foundation in order to hold investment positions in the spin-offs of The Cyprus Institute, while providing services to the whole ecosystem, in tight collaboration with the Innovation and Entrepreneurship Office
+An investment vehicle under the name CREF BV, has been created by the CREF foundation in order to hold investment positions in the spin-offs of The Cyprus Institute, while providing services to the whole ecosystem, in tight collaboration with the Innovation and Entrepreneurship Office

 The Innovation and Entrepreneurship Office supports a number of actions and their level of development:

 A spin-off of, supported by RIF Pre-Seed funding.

 GAIA applies advanced georeferenced big data processing and AI techniques for the management of land and infrastructure, focusing upon risk analysis for the insurance industry.